Tag Archives: SSH

 • Implement Inactivity Timeouts

-Set timeouts for idle sessions involving USB devices to log out users automatically.
+Set timeouts for idle sessions involving USB devices to log out users automatically, taking advantage of programmable auto-lock for secure SSH key storage.
 This limits the exposure window in case the device is left unattended or forgotten.
 Customize session lengths based on the sensitivity of the tasks being performed.

 • Strengthen Authentication Practices